TylerWoolcott/widget-display/README.md

 - If we do want to share styles between components, their advantage related to encapsulation turns into a disadvantage, we can't share code (or styles) between components.
 - Unknown SEO implications: Some tidbits on the internet report SEO support for Web Components with mixed results, so any heavy websites with Web components may suffer from inefficient indexing
 - There may be issues importing third-party libraries that contain styles, and we may have to find compromises on how to use third party libraries in the Web component
-- cons of shadowdom: If you want to style your component using a global CSS stylesheet, you should avoid using Shadow DOM in that particular component, as the global styles will not be applied if you use it.
+- If we want to style your component using a global CSS stylesheet, we should avoid using Shadow DOM in that particular component, as the global styles will not be applied if you use it.
-- You should handle event propagation with care if you are using Shadow DOM in your component, as the use of UI events is different in and out of the shadow boundary.
+- We should handle event propagation with care if we are using Shadow DOM in our component, as the use of UI events is different in and out of the shadow boundary.
 - Some payment processors don't support shadow DOM in the official clients
 - Many platforms such as WIX.com and Wordpress tend to offer the option to embed via an iFrame rather than web components.